'Friends' stars relive show's epic memories in 'Friends: Reunion' special trailer

 The special marks the star's return to the iconic comedy's original soundstage, Stage 24, on the Warner Bros.
 Studio lot in Burbank for a celebration.

-Sources close to the project told Variety last year that each of the six stars would receive at least USD 2.5 million for participating in the special.
+Sources close to the project told Variety last year that each of the six stars would receive at least $2.5 million for participating in the special.

 It will also feature guest stars including David Beckham, Justin Bieber, BTS, James Corden, Cindy Crawford, Cara Delevingne, Lady Gaga, Elliott Gould, Kit Harington, Larry Hankin, Mindy Kaling, Thomas Lennon, Christina Pickles, Tom Selleck, James Michael Tyler, Maggie Wheeler, Reese Witherspoon and Malala Yousafzai.